 Go to a State Fair college football game, and you'll find fans there calling them "breakfast of champions."

 Fernie's Funnel Cakes have been a State Fair tradition since the 1980s.
-Made of twisty batter that's deep fried, dusted with powdered sugar and given an optional fruit topping, these treats have long been a favorite of fairgoers.
+Made of twisty batter that's deep-fried, dusted with powdered sugar, and given an optional fruit topping, these treats have long been a favorite of fairgoers.
 Formerly a rarity, funnel cakes are available these days as grocery store mixes.
 But they're not nearly as good as the handmade originals.
 They're the winners, hands down.

 Maybe the crazy name is why fried lemonade didn't win a Big Tex Choice Award for flavor.
 But trust us, this is one of the best-tasting treats at the State Fair.
-This absolutely delicious dish should have been renamed Fried Lemon Pound Cake since it actually consists of a few mounds of lemon pound cake fried up a bit like a doughnut.
+This absolutely delicious dish should have been renamed Fried Lemon Pound Cake since it consists of a few mounds of lemon pound cake fried up a bit like a doughnut.
 A glaze at the bottom of the cup might have won over Choice Award judges if it had been drizzled on top of the delicious morsels instead.

 This delicious treat didn't place in the Choice Award winners division either.
 Maybe the judges missed the brownie and the gooey center.
 But how could they?
 It's a scrumptious, all-chocolate love bite.
 This is the perfect dessert to share with someone you care about.
 One bite for you, one for me...

 This is another case of a misleading name, but we're not complaining.
-Deep Fried Latte is not a frozen drink but a wonderful fried pastry topped with cappuccino ice cream, caramel sauce, whipped cream and instant coffee powder.
+Deep Fried Latte is not a frozen drink but a wonderfully fried pastry topped with cappuccino ice cream, caramel sauce, whipped cream, and instant coffee powder.
 Who's to say you can't have ice cream for breakfast, especially this way?
 Deep Fried Latte was named the "Most Creative" State Fair food creation in the Big Tex Choice Awards of 2007.